All Episodes

 Cutting taxes expands the economy, creates jobs, increases tax revenue because there are more taxpayers paying income taxes.

-Tax cuts, uh, tax uh increases, rather, do just the opposite if they're sustained and over a long enough period of time, and of course, on the right people and in the right areas.
+Tax cuts, tax increases, rather, do just the opposite if they're sustained over a long enough period of time.

 Now, before I get back to your phone calls, runaway bird droppings in Orlando have prompted actual warning signs.

-This is it's a mess, but the way the story is written is hilarious.
+This is, it's a mess, but the way the story is written is hilarious.

-Now I'm sure you've been driving around, you've seen deer crossing signs.
+Now, I'm sure you've been driving around, you've seen deer crossing signs.

-In downtown Orlando, they have signs caution entering bird dropping area.
+In downtown Orlando, they have signs, caution entering bird-dropping area.

 And they've got a picture here of a car that is literally covered in bird poop.